Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

 Most people will quickly warm their cornbread in the microwave, which is notorious for taking the moisture out of the bread and leaving you with a dry carcass of what used to be good cornbread.

-This isn’t a fool-proof method of keeping cornbread moist, but taking any and all the steps you can take to keep the bread moist will go a long way when you put them together.
+Keep in mind that this isn’t a fool-proof method of keeping cornbread moist, but taking any and all the steps you can take to keep the bread moist will go a long way when you put them together.

 Finally, when the cornbread is done cooking, you will want to put some butter on top of it.
 The butter will not only help to enhance the flavor, as cornbread always goes well with a little bit of a buttery taste to it, but it will also help to reintroduce some fat and moisture into the cornbread.